bekk/bekk-christmas/post/elm/peaking-inside-lists.md

         "The list is empty"
 ```

-As we can see from the example, pattern matching on lists give us information about the shape of the list _at the same time_ that we get access to the elements in the list!
+As we can see from the example, pattern matching on lists gives us information about the shape of the list _at the same time_ that we get access to the elements in the list!

 Let's use this technique to rewrite our `view` function from before: